 Dislocation is a dreaded complication that can occur after THR.
 Fortunately, our incidence of hip dislocation is extremely small, especially compared to the historical incidence.
 The very small incidence of hip dislocation we see today has occurred for a number of reasons.

-Material scientists working with surgeons and manufactures have developed plastics (highly crossed-linked polyethylene) which have far superior wear characteristics than the standard plastics we used 15 plus years ago.
-Because the wear characteristics of the plastic liners we now use is a magnitude better than first generation plastic liners, it allows us to use larger size prosthetic heads which mechanically improve range of motion and increase the “jumping distance” required for a hip to actually dislocate.
+Material scientists working with surgeons and manufacturers have developed plastics (highly crossed-linked polyethylene) which have far superior wear characteristics than the standard plastics we used 15 plus years ago.
+Because the wear characteristics of the plastic liners we now use is a magnitude better than first-generation plastic liners, it allows us to use larger size prosthetic heads which mechanically improve range of motion and increase the “jumping distance” required for a hip to actually dislocate.
 This change in the prostheses used has resulted in a decreased incidence of dislocation.

 I cannot emphasize enough the importance of placing the components (femoral stem with ball and acetabular shell with plastic liner) in an optimal position in the body.
-When the components are optimally positioned, the incidence of dislocation is minimized and the chance of improved longevity improved.
-The PAL which I will discuss shortly has made a huge difference in my ability of consistently optimizing component position.
+When the components are optimally positioned, the incidence of dislocation is minimized and the chance of improved longevity is improved.
+The PAL which I will discuss shortly has made a huge difference in my ability to consistently optimizing component position.

 Historically patients were taught “hip precautions” after their surgery.
 These were positions and movements they should avoid so as not to disrupt the soft tissue repair until it healed.
 Patients were often terrified about making a mistake and their hip dislocating and were never given a clear answer about how long they should exercise these precautions.
 So much has changed.

 Many people after THR forget they’ve had the procedure.
 I encourage them to fully return to all the activities that they enjoy.
 That they need to return to a lifestyle that allows them to remain physically fit, happy and balanced.
-To try and figure out a strategy which encourages hopeful longevity of the joint and isn’t destructive.
+To try and figure out a strategy that encourages hopeful longevity of the joint and isn’t destructive.
 I discourage extensive long-distance running.
 Simply banging the pavement for multiple miles doesn’t make sense.
 I recognize that some patients do, but I don’t encourage it.
 Likewise, I don’t encourage excessive impact sports like jumping out of airplanes or super heavy weight lifting involving their legs.
 Over the years, my patients continue to “teach me” what they can and cannot do.
 I try to fall back on common sense and emphasize that they need to learn to “listen to their bodies”.

 4. Do you use the Pelvic Alignment Level only for hip replacements, or can it be used for other procedures?

 The PAL was designed specifically for hip replacement surgery.
 It’s a simple, intuitive surgical device that helps surgeons measure critical variables during the procedure which improves the accuracy and consistency of implant positioning and leg length measurements.
-The PAL device has a sterile bubble level within an adjustable cradle, similar to common construction level, which attaches to a small pin anchored in the pelvis.
+The PAL device has a sterile bubble level within an adjustable cradle, similar to the common construction level, which attaches to a small pin anchored in the pelvis.
 It allows me to correct for pelvic movement and directly measure the cup positioning during cup insertion which results in more accurate cup placement.
 Also, very importantly, I am able to measure my patient’s leg length before and after total hip reconstruction to see if the leg length has changed and if the changes are optimal and desirable.

 5. How long does it take to recover from hip surgery?